 About the Social Innovation Fund

-As part of the Corporation for National and Community Service’s month long celebration on social innovation in February, the Social Innovation Fund announced its first Social Innovation Fund Week to start on February 9, 2015 and end on February 20, 2015.
+As part of CNCS’s month long celebration on social innovation in February, the Social Innovation Fund announced its first Social Innovation Fund Week to occur on February 9, 2015 and end on February 20, 2015.
 During SIF Week, the Social Innovation Fund explored and shared the work of its grantees, focusing on evidence and evaluation.